Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 Coapplicants

-Coapplicants must contribute at least 20% of their research time to this programme.
+Coapplicants must contribute at least 20% of their research (or equivalent) time to this programme.
+This requirement may not apply for proposals where there is no research component.
+Contact us to discuss.

 If any coapplicant employed on your grant holds a permanent, open-ended or long-term rolling contract that states that they have to get their salary from external grant funding, you can ask us for a contribution to their salary in your application.